nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Install the Plugin for Development

+The plugin needs to be installed into the same python environment where Nautobot is, so that we can get access to `nautobot-server` command, and also so that the nautobot-server is aware of the new plugin.

+If you installed Nautobot using poetry, then go to the Nautobot repo clone and run `poetry shell` there.

+Otherwise, manually activate nautobot using `source /opt/nautobot/bin/activate`.

 To install the plugin for development the following steps should be taken:

 * Activate the Nautobot virtual environment (`/opt/nautobot/bin/activate` if using official doc)